martenlienen/pelican-katex/README.md

-# Server-Side LaTeX Typesetting for Pelican
+# LaTeX Pre-rendering for Pelican

 This plugin hooks itself directly into docutils' reStructuredText parser to render math roles and blocks with [KaTeX](https://github.com/KaTeX/KaTeX) while